mcasperson/IridiumApplicationTesting-GettingStartedGuide/supported_browsers.md

 The `webdriver.opera.driver` system property needs to be set to the full path of the `operadriver` or `operadriver.exe` executable.

+The Opera driver be downloaded from https://github.com/operasoftware/operachromiumdriver/releases.

 ### Configuring Chrome

 The `webdriver.chrome.driver` system property needs to be set to the fill path pf the `chromedriver` or `chromedriver.exe` executable.

+The Chrome driver be downloaded from http://chromedriver.storage.googleapis.com/index.html?path=2.22/.

 ### Configuring PhantomJS

 The `phantomjs.binary.path` system property needs to be set to the full path of the `phantomjs` or `phantomjs.exe` executable.

 PhantomJs can be downloaded from http://phantomjs.org/download.html.

+### Configuring Safari

+Safari has an extension called `SafariDriver.safariextz` that needs to be installed before IAT can interact with the browser.

+This can be downloaded from http://selenium-release.storage.googleapis.com/2.48/SafariDriver.safariextz.